Perl

 💬 Sometimes applications may require additional modules to run.

-• These “perl modules”, should not be confused with the software modules on CSC supercomputers.
+• These “Perl modules”, should not be confused with the software modules on CSC supercomputers.

 💬 You should check the installation instructions for each module.
 For libraries in CPAN, the easiest method is to use cpanm.

-In this example, we’ll add the perl module JSON to our own environment
+In this example, we’ll add the Perl module JSON to our own environment

 1. Check if JSON is already available: